-I have only outlined the issue of diet and health in this article, much more I presented in my book – Healthy Kids – how to keep your children healthy and help them to recover without any medication or supplements and Food and Human Health – about natural and processed foods and their impact on the human body, Healthy Family – cookbook and dietary guide (https://zdrowedzieci.org.pl/sklep/) and on this website – Healthy Kids (https://zdrowedzieci.org.pl/).
+I have only outlined the issue of diet and health in this article, much more I presented in my books – Healthy Kids – how to keep your children healthy and help them to recover without any medication or supplements and Food and Human Health – about natural and processed foods and their impact on the human body, Healthy Family – cookbook and dietary guide (https://zdrowedzieci.org.pl/sklep/) and on this website – Healthy Kids (https://zdrowedzieci.org.pl/).
 You can find there a lot of practical information how to bring up your children in good health and help them to recover from chronic illnesses which doctors are sometimes helpless about.

 Certified Dietitian with a Holistic Approach to Treatment